-The Mmanagement Unit MX-07 was divided into six stratums that was survey in two consecutive summer season, 2013 and 2014.
-Consistent standard procedures used throughout the 2013 muskox surveys were also applied in summer 2014.
-The study area, stratum 1, 2 and 3, was then flown in 2013 and Stratum 4, 5, 6 the following summer.
-In addition, survey effort was allocated according to muskox sightings and importance of the area for harvesters.
-This contributed to optimize the number of transects flown in each stratum and to cover a minimum of 10% at area where no harvest occurs to up to 25% where harvest pressure is higher.
+Management Unit MX-07 was divided into six strata and surveyed in two consecutive summer seasons, 2013 and 2014.
+Consistent standard survey procedures were applied in both years.
+Within the study area, Strata 1, 2 and 3, were flown in 2013, while Strata 4, 5, 6 were surveyed the following summer.
+Survey effort was allocated according to muskox sightings and significance of the area for harvesting.
+This helped to optimize the number of transects flown in each stratum, and allowed a minimum of 10% coverage in areas where there is no harvest, and up to 25% coverage in areas where harvest pressure is higher.

-The northern part of Victoria Island (stratum 6) and the stratum 5 will be survey at 10%, as there is a very low muskox harvest rate and human impact (Figure 1).
-Few hunters from Kugluktuk traditionally cross the sea ice to go hunting on the south coast of Victoria Island.
-Therefore, southern-west stratum (4) was survey at 15% to increase the precision of the muskox number estimate at this location.
+The northern parts of Victoria Island (Stratum 5 and 6) were surveyed at 10%, as those areas have very low rates of muskox harvest and human impact (Figure 1).
+Conversely, Stratum 4 (in the southern-west) was surveyed at 15% due to a small number of hunters from Kugluktuk who traditionally cross the sea ice to harvest muskox in this area.

-The southeastern portion of Victoria Island is the location of intensive commercial harvest, sport hunt as well as where subsistence harvest take place in the vicinity of Cambridge Bay.
-The percentage of area cover in stratum 1, 2, and 3 was determined in function of the land used but also based on the number and distribution of muskox previously encounter during the winter ground surveys.
-The south-east stratum (stratum 1) and the north-east (stratum 2) was survey at 20% coverage and the stratum to the west of Cambridge at 25% (stratum 3).
+The southeastern portion of Victoria Island, in the vicinity of Cambridge Bay, is impacted by an intensive commercial harvest, sport hunting, as well as subsistence hunting by residents.
+The percentage of area to be surveyed in Strata 1, 2, and 3 was determined in relation to the land used for harvesting, and also based on the number and distribution of muskox previously encountered during the winter ground surveys.
+Stratum 1 (southeast) and Stratum 2 (north-east) were surveyed at 20% coverage, while Stratum 3 (to the west of Cambridge Bay) was surveyed at 25%.

-Figure1: Transect lines and the six strata boundaries (1,2,3,4,5,and 6) of the muskox management units MX-07 during a muskox survey of the Nunavut portion of Victoria Island, August 2013 and 2014.
+Figure 1: Transect lines and the six strata boundaries (1,2,3,4,5,and 6) of the muskox management units MX-07 during a muskox survey of the Nunavut portion of Victoria Island, August 2013 and 2014.

-Due to the small extent of King William Island, the entire Island was flown in addition to the Royal Geographical Society Island, Matty Island and Tennent Island (Figure 2).
-Base on this information, the management unit MX-10, subdivision King William Island was surveyed at 20%.
+Due to the small extent of King William Island, the entire island, as well as Royal Geographical Society Island, Matty Island and Tennent Island, were flown (Figure 2).
+Based on this information, the management unit MX-10 (subdivision King William Island) was surveyed at 20%.

-Figure2: Transect lines covering 20% of the muskox management units MX-10, subdivision King William Island, during a muskox survey, September 2013.
+Figure 2: Transect lines covering 20% of the muskox management units MX-10 (subdivision King William Island), during a muskox survey, September 2013.

-The management unit MX-11, subdivision Kugluktuk was divided into two stratums, south (1) and north (2), where the north stratum also include the islands off shore (Figure 3).
-The percentage of area cover for each stratum was determined based on the number, density of muskox previously encounter in the area and the land use for harvesting.
-The southern stratum at 20% (stratum 1) and northern stratum was flown at 25% (stratum 2).
+The management unit MX-11 (subdivision Kugluktuk) was divided into two strata, Stratum 1 (south) and Stratum 2 (north), where the northern stratum also included the islands off shore (Figure 3).
+The percentage of area cover for each stratum was determined based on the number and density of muskox previously encounter in the area, and the land use for harvesting.
+Stratum 1 was flown at 20% coverage, while Stratum 2 was flown at 25%.

-Figure3: Transect lines and the two strata boundaries (1 and 2) of the muskox management unit MX-11 during a muskox survey on the east side of the Coppermine River, Nunavut, September 2013.
+Figure 3: Transect lines and the two strata boundaries (1 and 2) of the muskox management unit MX-11 during a muskox survey on the east side of the Coppermine River, Nunavut, September 2013.

-Aircraft configuration
+Aircraft Configuration

-A systematic transects lines survey was flown with a fix-wing single engine turbine aircraft, a Turbo Beaver.
-The transect lines were surveyed at a speed of 160 km/hr. and at an altitude of about 150 meters depending of the relief.
-Pre-determined strips of 800 meters was set on the window based on calculation using the formula of Norton-Griffiths (1978) (Gunn and Patterson 2000; Howard 2011).
+A systematic transect lines survey was flown with a Turbo Beaver, a fixed-wing single engine turbine aircraft.
+The transect lines were surveyed at a speed of 160 km/hr. and at an altitude of approximately 150 meters depending on the topography.
+Pre-determined strips of 800 meters were affixed to the window glass based on calculations using the formula of Norton-Griffiths (1978) (Gunn and Patterson 2000; Howard 2011):